DevOpsTribe/congruit/README.md

 **[Usage](#usage)**

 ## Description
 Congruit is a lightweight configuration management and automation tool.
 It is written in Go but works through Bash.
-It manages shell scripts you created for configure your Linux platforms.
+It manages shell scripts you created to configure your Linux platforms.

 ## Concepts
 The main concepts of Congruit are